A Complete Guide on Stack Using Array in C

-A stack is one of the primary linear data structures that stores the data in a particular order, the Last In, First Out (LIFO) principle being followed.
-Simply put, the last element to be inserted into the stack is the first one to be taken out.
-Programming languages are the chief users of algorithms and employ them as the core units in most of the code tasks, such as expression evaluation, backtracking, and function call management, that constitute the stack applications.
+A stack is one of the primary linear data structures that stores data in a particular order, following the Last In, First Out (LIFO) principle.
+Simply put, the last element inserted into the stack is the first one to be removed.
+Stacks are fundamental to many programming tasks, including expression evaluation, backtracking, and function call management.

 Definition and Characteristics